OrenFra/Minesweeper/README.md

 </p>

 3. You need to press only the squares you think there is no bomb at.
-Unlike the regular game, don't press the squares you think contain a bomb with the right mouse button.
+Unlike the regular game, don't press a square with the right mouse button if you think it contains a bomb.

-4. If you press on a square with a bomb, you lose and all the bombs will be revealed.
-If you press on a square that has no bomb neighbors, all the near squares with or without bomb neighbors will be revealed.
+5. If you press on a square with a bomb, you lose and all the bombs will be revealed.
+If you press on a square that has no bomb neighbors, all the near squares without bomb neighbors will be revealed recursively in addition to all the neighbor squares with bomb neighbors.
 If you press on a square that has bomb neighbors, the number of bomb neighbors it has will be revealed.

 <p align="center">
   <img src="images/bomb_press.JPG" alt="Output">
 </p>
-5. You will win after you pressed on all the squares without bomb.
+5. You will win after you pressed on all the squares without bombs.

 <p align="center">
   <img src="images/win_board.JPG" alt="Output">